What can the combination of an MD and an MBA do for you?

-Johnson offers MD students from all medical schools, including Cornell Weill Medical College, the opportunity to undertake our Accelerated MBA program, a rigorous one-year MBA program beginning in May and graduating in the following May.
-Typically, medical students enroll in the AMBA program between the third and fourth year of medical school.
-Because our AMBA program applies 15 credit hours as electives from the MD program, those who undertake the MBA/MD must complete the MD before the MBA is awarded.
+Johnson offers MD students from all medical schools, including Cornell Weill Medical College, the opportunity to undertake our One-Year MBA program, a rigorous one-year MBA program beginning in May and graduating in the following May.
+Typically, medical students enroll in the One-Year MBA program between the third and fourth year of medical school.
+Because our One-Year MBA program applies 15 advanced standing credit hours from the MD program, those who undertake the MBA/MD must complete the MD before the MBA is awarded.

-The Johnson AMBA program is distinctive in that it is designed for individuals who already have advanced degrees in scientific or technical fields and have strong quantitative skills as well as proven leadership ability.
-Here you will find peers who stimulate and challenge you, both among AMBAs and our two-year MBA students, and you will become part of a lifelong network of engaged Cornell alumni.
+The Johnson One-Year MBA program is distinctive in that it is designed for individuals who already have advanced degrees in scientific or technical fields and have strong quantitative skills as well as proven leadership ability.
+Here you will find peers who stimulate and challenge you, both among One-Year MBAs and our Two-Year MBA students, and you will become part of a lifelong network of engaged Cornell alumni.

-Learn more about the Lee Family MD/MBA and PhD/MBA dual degree program offered through Cornell Weill Medical College or contact your medical school to learn how you can arrange to undertake the Cornell AMBA.
+Learn more about the Lee Family MD/MBA and PhD/MBA dual degree program offered through Cornell Weill Medical College or contact your medical school to learn how you can arrange to undertake the Cornell One-Year MBA.